8 Coffee Barista Skills: How to Elevate Your Coffee Game

 It’s Saturday, you all come back after a fun day, and there are six of you in the kitchen.

-If your friends can’t give you honest opinions, your family most certainly will be able to.
+If your friends can’t give you honest opinions, your family most certainly will.

 Build Beverages the Right Way